 Gerry O'Driscoll: I've always been mad, you know I've been mad, like most of us are.
 Very hard to explain why you're mad, even if you're not mad.

-- "On the Run" is incredibly creepy, with its droning melody, helicopter noises, and echoed laughter that borders on Evil Laugh territory.
+- "On the Run" is almost otherworldly, what with the high-tempo synthesizer sound, helicopter noises, and echoed laughter that borders on Evil Laugh territory.

 - "Time" may sound like an upbeat track at first, but listen closely to the lyrics and you'll realize that it is actually about how life seems to go by faster as you get older.
 Relative to this theme of time sneaking up on you, the first half a minute also features softly ticking clocks that give way to a loud alarm clock that can catch first-time listeners off-guard.